rigetti/pyquil/docs/source/intro.rst

 vector.

-This switch to complex vectors means that rather than representing a state vector in a plane, we instead to represent the vector on a sphere (called the Bloch sphere in quantum mechanics literature).
+This switch to complex vectors means that rather than representing a state vector in a plane, we instead represent the vector on a sphere (called the Bloch sphere in quantum mechanics literature).
 From this perspective the quantum state corresponding to an outcome of 0 is represented by: